 Bring a Buddy

-Facercise (Facial Exercise)
+Do Some Facercise (Facial Exercise)

 For those with extreme road doze, consider investing in a car with a lane-departure warning system, which will notify you when the vehicle drifts out of its lane without a turn-signal indication.

-Take A Break
+Take a Break

-Even if you’re running late and still have a long stretch of driving ahead of you, make time for a break.
+Even if you’re running late and you still have a long stretch of driving ahead of you, make time for a break.
 When the scenery starts to lull you into a stupor, pull over—at a rest stop, preferably.
 It’s always better to arrive late than never at all.